MattKear/WebTools/AutorotationTool/Readme.md

 ## Autorotation Tool

-Visualizes the kinematic path for the flare phase of the autorotation flight mode available on helis.
+Visualizes the kinematic path for the touchdown phase of the autorotation flight mode available on helis.